biomejs/biome-intellij/README.md

 ### From disk

 1. Download the plugin .zip from releases tab.
-2. Press `⌘Сmd,` to open the IDE settings and then select Plugins.
+2. Press <kbd>⌘Cmd</kbd>, to open the IDE settings and then select Plugins.
 3. On the Plugins page, click The Settings button and then click Install Plugin from Disk….

 ## Getting Started